Deep learning and American options via free boundary framework: Introduction

 Our research comes from the non-parametric aspect of option pricing and hedging as we seek to solve the American options model with deep learning approach.
 In this research, we propose a DNN method for solving the American options model as a free boundary problem which entails extracting the early exercise features while approximating the options simultaneously.
 To this end, we first use the logarithmic Landau transformation to fix the free boundary.
 Furthermore, we introduce a novel auxiliary function that both mimic the boundary values of the exact value function and in-cooperates the feed-forward DNN part.
-We formulate the auxiliary function that simultaneously satisfies the far field boundary, the high contact condition known as the smooth pasting, and the second-order boundary condition.
+We formulate the auxiliary function to simultaneously, satisfies the far field boundary, the high contact condition known as the smooth pasting, and the second-order in space and first-order in time boundary conditions.
 These formulations are under the condition that a linear relationship between the early exercise boundary and the feed-forward DNN output at the left boundary holds.
 Training the neural network is an optimization procedure that involves computation and minimization of the gradient of the loss function obtained from the auxiliary function with respect to the network parameters.
-The performance of our proposed DNN approach is investigated and compared extensively with the results obtained from a highly accurate sixth-order compact finite difference scheme with boundary improvement \cite{Nwankwo} in the numerical section.
-Thus, the major highlights of this research are summarized below: \begin{itemize} \item We propose a novel auxiliary function that solves the front-fixing American options model. \item Due to the non-linearity and non-smoothness associated with the transformed American option model and number of our trainable data in conjunction with , we opt for the DNN feed-forward algorithm in approximating our value function, option Greeks, early exercise boundary, and its first derivative. \item We perform some hyper-parameter tunings to determine the optimal architecture for our neural network model. \item Our implementation was tested with several examples that account for a short, medium, and a long time to maturity.
-We further compared our results with the ones obtained from a highly accurate sixth-order compact finite difference scheme with left boundary improvement \cite{Nwankwo}. \end{itemize}
+The performance of our proposed DNN approach is investigated and compared extensively with other numerical methods in the result section.
+Thus, the major highlights of this research are summarized below: \begin{itemize} \item We propose a novel auxiliary function and a hybrid implementation that solves the front-fixing American options model. \item Due to the non-linearity and non-smoothness associated with the transformed American options model and number of our trainable data, we opt for the feed-forward DNN algorithm in approximating our value function, option Greeks, and early exercise boundary with its first derivative. \item We perform some hyper-parameter tunings to determine the optimal architecture for our neural network model. \item Our implementation was tested with several examples that account for varying time to maturity $T$ and strike price $K$.
+We further compared our results with existing methods \cite{Egorova, Fazio, Nielsen} including the results obtained from a highly accurate sixth-order compact finite difference scheme with left boundary improvement \cite{Nwankwo}. \end{itemize}